billwear/maas-rad/custom-machine-setup.md

 Customisation in MAAS happens in two ways:

 1. [Curtin](https://launchpad.net/curtin), a preseeding system similar to Kickstart or d-i (Debian Installer), applies customisations during operating system (OS) image installation.
 MAAS performs these changes on deployment, during OS installation, but before the machine reboots into the installed OS.
 Curtin customisations are perfect for administrators who want their deployments to have identical setups all the time, every time.
 [This blog post](https://blog.ubuntu.com/2017/06/02/customising-maas-installs) contains an excellent high-level overview of custom MAAS installs using Curtin.
-2. [Cloud-init](https://launchpad.net/cloud-init), a system for setting up machines immediately after instantiation.
-Curtin applies customisations after the first boot, when MAAS changes a machine's status to 'Deployed.'
+2. [Cloud-init](https://launchpad.net/cloud-init), a system for setting up machines immediately after instantiation. cloud-init applies customisations after the first boot, when MAAS changes a machine's status to 'Deployed.'
 Customisations are per-instances, meaning that user-supplied scripts must be re-specified on redeployment.
 Cloud-init customisations are the best way for MAAS users to customise their deployments, similar to how the various cloud services prepare VMs when launching instances.

 <h2 id="heading--curtin">Curtin</h2>